Project-MONAI/tutorials/generative/maisi/README.md

 # Medical AI for Synthetic Imaging (MAISI)
-This example shows the use cases of training and validating Nvidia MAISI (Medical AI for Synthetic Imaging), a 3D Latent Diffusion Model that can generate large CT images with paired segmentation masks, variable volume size and voxel size, as well as controllable organ/tumor size.
+This example shows the use cases of training and validating NVIDIA MAISI (Medical AI for Synthetic Imaging), a 3D Latent Diffusion Model that can generate large CT images with paired segmentation masks, variable volume size and voxel size, as well as controllable organ/tumor size.

 ## MAISI Model Highlight
 - A Foundation VAE model for latent feature compression that works for both CT and MRI with flexible volume size and voxel size